- 25+ years of practice

 Typically, a root canal is required when there's already a significant amount of inflammation and infection in the tooth.

-This is usually the result of severe tooth decay, where bacteria has already made its way deeper into the tooth's center, known as the pulp.
+This is usually the result of severe tooth decay, where bacteria have already made their way deeper into the tooth's center, known as the pulp.
 If this infection or inflammation is not treated promptly with root canal therapy, the issue will persist and develop into a large, painful abscess.

-Alternately, a root canal may also be needed when your dentist has already performed multiple restorative procedures to a tooth
+Alternately, a root canal may also be needed when your dentist has already performed multiple restorative procedures on a tooth

 Depending on the amount of work that needs to be done, root canal therapy can cost anywhere between $750 and $2,500.
 This usually includes the cost of any sedative or local anesthetics and the filling materials, and pain medication needed post-procedure.